Resources

 - Raw Diets: the American Veterinary Medicine Association discourages feeding raw diets due to the risk of Salmonella contamination and because it is not a balanced diet.
 See the handout above for more information.
 The CDC website also has information.

-- Treats: see Dr. Beach’s handout on You Are What You Treat for more information, as well as some healthy home-made treat recipes.
+- Treats: see Dr. Beach’s handout on You Are What You Treat for more information, as well as some healthy home-made treat recipes. (previously published in 406bark magazine)

 - Food/Treat Recalls: see the respective FDA‘s recall website.